Urban-Meteorology-Reading/WRF-SUEWS/docs/source/wsps.rst

 .. option:: extract_params_cities

-    spining up SUEWS for cities  based on cities characteristics in the [runs folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/pre-processor-UK/runs) - For all domains
+    spinning up SUEWS for cities  based on cities characteristics in the [runs folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/pre-processor-UK/runs) - For all domains

 .. option:: extract_params_vegs

-    spining up SUEWS for pure vegetation grids (main land cover) - For all domains
+    - spinning up SUEWS for pure vegetation grids (main land cover)
+    - For all domains

 .. option:: extract_params_extra_lands

-    spining up SUEWS for other categories of land cover (combination of different land covers) - For all domains
+    - spinning up SUEWS for other categories of land cover (combination of different land covers)
+    - For all domains

 .. option:: modify_trans

+    - modifying transmissivity
-    modifying transmissivity - For all domains
+    - For all domains

 .. option:: change_to_SUEWS

-    modifying the variables in ``wrfinput`` files and adding SUEWS variables - For all domains
+    - modifying the variables in ``wrfinput`` files and adding SUEWS variables
+    - For all domains

 .. option:: modify_London

-    modifying ``wrfinput`` variables related to greater London area (land fraction, building, vegetation height, QF coefficients etc.) - For most inner domain
+    - modifying ``wrfinput`` variables related to greater London area (land fraction, building, vegetation height, QF coefficients etc.)

+    - For most inner domain

 .. option:: parameters

-    modifying parameters related to non-urban areas such as albedo, LAI, conductances based on [Omidvar et al. 2020](https://gmd.copernicus.org/preprints/gmd-2020-148/) - For all domains
+    - modifying parameters related to non-urban areas such as albedo, LAI, conductances based on `Omidvar et al. (2020) <https://gmd.copernicus.org/preprints/gmd-2020-148/>`_
+    - For all domains.

 .. option:: timezone

-    modifying grids timezone for all domains (might not work correctly because of the python package problem) - For all domains.
-It is recommended to specify the time-zone in the SUEWS runs forlder, so the `timezone` variable is assigned correctly in `wrf-input` files
+    - modifying grids timezone (might not work correctly because of the python package problem)
+    - For all domains
+    .. note:: It is recommended to specify the time-zone in the SUEWS runs folder, so the `timezone` variable is assigned correctly in `wrf-input` files

 Each of the above steps is related to a utility function located `here <https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/pre-processor-UK/utility>`_.